Our eye care specialists are here to help you see your best. Buy two pairs of glasses and the exam is on us!

 Eye Strain Fix #6: Throw Some Shade

-When you are working at your desk or reading on the sofa, it’s not an FBI interrogation.
-You don’t need bright light shining into your face.
+When you are working at your desk or reading on the sofa, you don’t need bright light shining into your face.
 So set the mood with just the right amount of wattage.

 For paperwork, turn on the light behind you.
 Read in the softly bright light of lampshade.
-When you are binge-watching Netflix, hit the dimmer switch.
+When you are watching TV, hit the dimmer switch.

 Eye Strain Fix #7: Upgrade Your Eyewear